hachkingtohach1/PvPTeam/README.md

 # PvPTeam
-This is one minegame for PMMP ( But it is not complete, so dont use it )
+This is one minigame for PMMP ( But it is not complete, so dont use it )